-Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines.

 Mathematical: All vectors and matrices should be shown in bold type.
 Avoid confusion between ambiguous characters and take care to ensure that subscripts and superscripts are clear.
 Numbers below 10 should be written out in the text unless used in conjunction with units (e.g. three apples, 4 kg).
 Full points (not commas) should be used for decimals.
 For numbers less than one, a nought should be inserted before the decimal point.
 Equations should be numbered sequentially throughout the document, with labels on the right hand side of the page.